- Lawmakers considering switch from PAP to Medicaid managed care and a work requirement

 The bill passed easily, but there was a 181-181 tie vote over an amendment to remove the language in the bill that would have ended Medicaid expansion in New Hampshire if CMS had not approved the new restrictions the state was proposing for PAP.
 House Speaker Shawn Jasper, a Republican who was originally opposed to Medicaid expansion but began to support it in 2015, cast the tie-breaking vote in favor of removing the all-or-nothing language in the bill.
 That meant Medicaid expansion would continue to be funded (at least through 2018), regardless of whether the state’s new waiver was approved or rejected by CMS.

-CMS rejects work requirement, but Medicaid expansion continues
+Obama Administration CMS rejected work requirement in 2016, but Medicaid expansion continued

-The state then had to request a waiver modification from CMS in order to implement the new requirements called for in HB1696, which are generally more strict than CMS has allowed in any other states.
-They include:
+The state then had to request a waiver modification from CMS in order to implement the new requirements called for in HB1696, which were generally more strict than the Obama Administration had allowed in any other states.
+They included:

 - A work requirement.
 Able-bodied, childless adults must participate in at least 30 hours per week of work, job training, education towards obtaining a job, or other related activities.
-Work requirements have thus far been a non-starter for CMS; the agency has yet to approve a Medicaid expansion waiver with a work requirement.
-An amendment was eventually added to HB1696 – after much debate – that allows expansion to continue even if CMS won’t approve the work requirement.
+But work requirements were a non-starter for CMS under the Obama Administration.
+An amendment was eventually added to HB1696 — after much debate — that allowed expansion to continue even if CMS wouldn’t approve the work requirement.

 - A premium requirement of $25/month (up to two percent of household income) for able-bodied adults with income between 101 percent and 138 percent of the poverty level, and $10/month for those with income up to 100 percent of the poverty level.
 There would be a 60 day grace period for non-payment of premiums, after which coverage would be terminated and the person wouldn’t be eligible to re-enroll for six months.